Paul V. Williams, MD

 When he steps away from the medical world, Dr. Williams is a rabid Husky fan and takes a special interest in youth sports.
 He has served as a soccer referee, Little League Umpire, and Little League District Administrator and retired after 25 years of volunteer service to Little League Baseball.
 He is very involved in his community and was elected to the Board of Commissioners of Camano Island Fire & Rescue.
 He is also a member of the Knights of Columbus at St. Cecilia Parish in Stanwood.
 He has received the Citizen of the Year award from the Skagit Preschool and Resource Center, after several years as Chair of the Board of Directors, and has also received recognition from Skagit County and Mount Vernon School District for service.
 He very much enjoys spending time with his wife Gina and their 5 children and 9 grandchildren!

 Dr. Williams has a special interest in pediatric asthma and food allergies.
-He sees patients of all ages in our Everett and Mount Vernon offices.
+He sees patients of all ages in our Everett offices.
 He likes to focus on patient needs, providing options and sharing in decision making.

 - Medical School: University of Washington (1971-1975)